rubensworks/article-privacy-decentralized/content/framework.md

 ````/code/aggregation-algorithm.txt````
 <figcaption markdown="block">
 Algorithm for creating a combined summary over a set of sources,
-with `Summary_Combine` a summary-type-dependent function for combining two summaries.
+with `Summary_Combine` a summary-type-dependent function for combining two summaries,
+and `Summary_Initialize` a summary-type-dependent function for initializing a new summary.
 </figcaption>
 </figure>